splunk/public-o11y-docs/gdi/get-data-in/rum/android/install-rum-android.rst

 6. Generate some user activity in your application.
 After you've interacted with the application, verify that the data is appearing in the RUM dashboard.

    .. note:: You can check whether the Android RUM agent has been initialized by calling the ``SplunkRum.isInitialized()`` method anywhere in your code.

+For a sample application using Android RUM, see :new-page:`the sample application in GitHub <https://github.com/signalfx/splunk-otel-android/tree/main/sample-app>`.

 .. _android-build-locally: